Bamboo is a beautiful modern evergreen shrub, but if unchecked, it may spread uncontrollably.

 The best bamboo fertilizers must contain high levels of nitrogen.
 It is best to choose bamboo fertilizer or even simple lawn fertilizer since bamboo is actually a member of the grass family.

-Bamboo fertilizer can be added at the beginning of spring, and may eventually be supplemented again after 5 to 6 weeks.
+Add bamboo fertilizer at the beginning of spring.
+Eventually, supplement again after 5 to 6 weeks.

 If possible, choose granulated fertilizers that are slow-releasing.